How To Check Harley Twin Cam Chain Tensioners

 Once all the bolts were out, this cover wouldn't budge!

-First, I tried tapping it with a light plastic mallet.
+First, I tried lightly tapping with a light plastic mallet.

 Next, I used a larger plastic mallet.
 That didn't work either.

-Finally, I grabbed the two-pound sledge and a piece of wood, wacked the cover once on it's side, then again, and on the third rap the cover finally separated from the engine.
+Finally, I grabbed the two-pound sledge and a piece of wood, smacked the cover (with the wood in between) on it's side, then once more, and on the third rap the cover finally separated from the engine.

 With the front exhaust still in place, I had just enough room to slide the cam cover off.